How to set a budget and stick to it

 Step four: determine what's really important.
 When it comes to creating a budget that works, you have to take a really hard look at what you feel is truly necessary.
 As much as you like to think you can't live without the latest gadget, this type of expense should go into the "like-to-have" category.

 So, if you want to find the fluff in your budget, start digging into your variable expenses and rank what's most important to you.
 Do you really need unlimited texting on your cell phone?
 If not, get rid of it.
 Are you watching all the 437 channels of cable?
 No?
 Downgrade to basic.

 Step six: keep track.
 Find a way that works for you to keep track of your expenses.
 That can mean the old pen and paper, a spreadsheet, or one of those new fancy, fun budgeting apps.
 A lot of banks have these as part of their online banking.
 They are easy to find and use, so be sure to look for them.
 Then, you just balance your budget.
 Keep your income information current and track your actual expenses monthly.
-After a few months, you're going to start to see patterns and figure out where you can streamline and make adjustments.
+After a few months, you’ll start to see patterns then you can figure out where you can streamline and make adjustments.

 Now, if you don’t want to go it alone, there are some sites all over the Internet to help you analyze what have you coming in and what you're spending.

 All in all, making a budget is a process that will take some time and effort, but put these steps into place and what you'll get in return is well worth it.
 Before long, you can have more money for the things you want, in addition to the things you need.